-The light emitting diode simply, we know as a diode.
+The light-emitting diode is simply, known as a diode.
 When the diode is forward biased, then the electrons & holes are moving fast across the junction and they are combining constantly, removing one another out.
 Soon after the electrons are moving from the n-type to the p-type silicon, it combines with the holes, then it disappears.
 Hence it makes the complete atom & more stable and it gives the little burst of energy in the form of a tiny packet or photon of light.

-- From the diagram, we can observe that the N-type silicon is in red color and it contains the electrons, they are indicated by the black circles.
+- From the diagram, we can observe that the N-type silicon is in red color and it contains the electrons, which are indicated by the black circles.

-- The power supply across the p-n junction makes the diode forward biased and pushing the electrons from n-type to p-type.
+- The power supply across the p-n junction makes the diode forward biased and pushes the electrons from n-type to p-type.
 Pushing the holes in the opposite direction.

 - Electron and holes at the junction are combined.